 I wanted to go to his school when I started grade one.
-No amount of patient explanation by my Dad would satisfy me.
-I was ready for Churchill High School by 7:00 am on the third of September the year I turned 6, but alas, another disappointment.
+No amount of patient explanation by my father would satisfy me.
+I was ready for high school by 7:00 am the first day of September in my 6th year, but alas, another bitter disappointment.

 More than anything, though, I wanted to play soccer with Ben.
 By the time I got my first ball, he had been playing in a league for six years.
-I assumed the gift of Ben’s hand-me-down ball would be followed-up with league registration as soon as I learned to play and so I was at the park every day, flying recklessly through the crowd of dawdling walkers and stroller-pushers, chasing my soccer ball with dogged determination and shouting, Sorry! over my shoulder.
+I assumed the gift of Ben’s hand-me-down ball would be followed-up with league registration as soon as I learned to play and so I was at the park every day, flying recklessly through the crowd of dawdling walkers and stroller-pushers, chasing my soccer ball with dogged pursuit and shouting rushed apologies over my shoulder as I went.

-Mom’s patience expired with a soft sigh.
-“Lucy, we paid the registration and bought you new running shoes so you will be playing soccer this season.
+Mother’s patience expired with a soft sigh.
+“We paid the registration and bought you new running shoes so you will be playing soccer this season.
 Take a bath and set the table.”

-The one activity my brother enjoyed that I was not fond of, was fishing.
-Dad had taken me with him on one of those rare occasions which was both a day off from the mill and also a day off from Mom’s chore list.
+The one activity my brother loved that I was not fond of, was fishing.
+I had gone once with my father on one of those rare occasions which was both a day off from the mill and also a day off from Mother’s chore list.
 Turns out fishing is a slightly misleading name for the activity.
 I might have called it Waiting, or, Being Shushed.

 “Affirmative!”
 I yelled, flinging back the covers.

-We lived close to the ocean and a half hour walk delivered us to an ideal casting spot where the straight narrowed.
+We lived close to the ocean and a half hour walk delivered us to an ideal casting spot where the straight narrowed significantly.
 Considering we were less than a mile from a deep-water port, the fishing was surprisingly good.

-Once we were settled, Ben took my rod from me and untangled my line patiently, baited the hook and pointed down the bank a short way.
+Once we were settled, Ben took my rod from me and untangled my line patiently, baited the hook and pointed down the bank a few metres.